andrewnuk1/Python3-Scrapy-Projects/README.md

 standardcode_4.py is another example of standard Scrapy code that i need to update so as to avoid null values (none occured so far)

+Standardcode_5.py is an example of some standard Scrapy code i use that gathers the data differently so as to avoid null values disrupting lists.
+BUT, the start_urls are very inefficient and so need more work done.
+The list of branches is take from standardcode_2.py

 standardcode_regex_json.py accessees json data and uses regex to get the data

 Selenium_example1.py is the Scrapy code i use where part of the webpage is dynamic(?) hence we need to use selenium and a button to create a new part of the same webpage needs to be pressed